 - Be at the forefront of automation.
-Machine learning, predictive analytics, and the Internet of Things (IoT) are technological resources you can use to boost the insurance customer experience.
+Artificial Intelligence (AI), Machine Learning (ML), and the Internet of Things (IoT) are technological innovations you can use to boost the insurance customer experience.

 4 Personal Elements You Can Employ to Improve the Customer Service Experience

 - Provide interactions and responses in real time.
 Social media has made communication more efficient and engaging, but companies need to keep pace and respond to questions, concerns, or comments within an appropriate time period.
 According to HubSpot, 80% of customers expect businesses to respond to their posts within 24 hours.
 Also, 79% of consumers prefer a live chat option over social media due to the quick response time.

 - Ensure trust and honesty.
 According to Forbes, 86% of people believe authenticity matters when deciding which brands to support.
 It’s important not to offer false advertising or exaggerated information.
 Honesty will build trust, which can lead to brand loyalty.

 - Focus on service — not selling.
 While selling a product or service is certainly important, it shouldn’t be the main focus.
 How important is it to provide a positive, seamless experience for consumers?
 According to HubSpot, “90% of Americans use customer service as a factor in deciding whether or not to do business with a company.”
 Also, good service often will lead to sales; “93% of customers are likely to make repeat purchases with companies that offer excellent customer service,” also according to HubSpot.

 - Employ knowledgeable salespeople.
 It’s important for your sales staff to fully know and understand the products and services they are selling.
 Consumers are looking for a reassuring, trustworthy experience, and an experienced sales staff demonstrates confidence and competence.